CoolProp/CoolProp/Web/coolprop/REFPROP.rst

     In [0]: REFPROP.T()

-Other flash routines proceed in exactly the same fashion.
+Other flash routines (see :cpapi:`CoolProp::input_pairs`) proceed in exactly the same fashion.
 Most of the methods available for CoolProp are also available for REFPROP.
 For instance, you can generate phase envelopes with both CoolProp and REFPROP, or evaluate the dewpoint of mixtures.
 Here are a few examples of the mapping between CoolProp and REFPROP for some more interesting applications:

 .. ipython::